silvaren/easyrs/README.md

 Bitmap outputBitmap = Resize.resize(rs, inputBitmap, targetWidth, targetHeight);
 ```

-When applying operations to NV21 images, beware that conversions to/from Bitmap format are part of the processing pipeline so they have an overhead to consider.
+When applying operations to NV21 images, beware that conversions to/from Bitmap format are part of the processing pipeline so they have an overhead to consider and that the image will be rounded down to the nearest even integer in each dimension.

 ### Download ###